How long are UBIS semester?

-Moreover, UBIS is accredited by the International Assembly for Collegiate Business Education (IACBE).
+Moreover, UBIS is accredited by the International Accreditation Council for Business Education (IACBE).
 IACBE is nationally recognized by the Council for High Education Accreditation (CHEA).

 Will UBIS accept credits earned at another school?

 In general, as long as your undergraduate grades are equal to an American “C” “2.0” or 75% or better, and graduate grades are equal to an American “B” 3.0 or 85% or better and the courses actually apply to the course of studies at UBIS and the course applies directly to your program of studies, the answer is normally yes.
-However, transfer credits will neither be evaluated nor calculated until the Admissions office receives the student’s complete application form, all supporting documents and the application fee has been paid, in order to be sure that all necessary information is available at the time of evaluation.
+However, transfer credits will neither be evaluated nor calculated until the Admissions Office receives the student’s completed application form, all supporting documents, and the application fee has been paid, to ensure that all necessary information is available at the time of evaluation.

 Will UBIS diploma/credits be recognized by other schools?

-No school can promise that another school will recognize or accept credits in transfer or a degree or diploma issued by another academic institution, except if there is already an affiliation between the two schools.
+No school can promise that another school will recognize or accept transfer credits, a degree, or a diploma issued by another academic institution, except if there is already an affiliation between the two schools.
 Otherwise, it is always a smart move to make sure to ask the school which will need to accept credits or a degree from UBIS in advance of starting your UBIS studies.
 In general, UBIS credits and diplomas have been well received by other schools and the number of our semester abroad students is growing.